MilesAlford/di-workshop-07-tdd-intro/README.md

 Look in [`array.test.js`](test/array.test.js).
 This contains some tests for JavaScript's built-in Array methods.

 **What do the existing tests actually test (explain in english)?**
+The first test is testing if a new item can be added to the array.
+The second test is seeing once a new item is added to the array if when using the command arrey.length it should change to included the added item.
 **Add a test for the `pop()` method.**
 Hint: You'll need _two_ assertions to fully test that it `pop()` works.
 Explain why you chose these assersions here.